 Liz has achieved much of this while working part time, bringing up her two children.

-Our Improving and Uniting Delivery Group’s role is to deliver all aspects of the infrastructure strategy, including the DIH Programme, implementation projects and capital investments.
-This...
+Our Science and Infrastructure Delivery Group’s role is to ensure all areas of the institute are delivering.
+This includes all aspects of the infrastructure strategy - the DIH programme,...